-On the flipside, sometimes a dog might not get enough sleep.
+On the flipside of thinking, “my dog sleeps all day…” you might be thinking “my dog doesn’t sleep enough.”
+Sometimes a dog might not get enough sleep.
 “I have patients with respiratory issues like sleep apnea, or who are too overweight to breathe well, that aren’t getting enough sleep, ” Dr. Antin says.
 “That can lead to chronic fatigue and low energy levels.”
 However, Dr. Antin says, those cases are really rare.

 Another case where a dog might not be sleeping as much is with older, senile dogs.
 Their schedules might get turned around, and they may sleep less at night due to them wandering around confused.
 It may not be too much of an issue though — Dr. Antin points out that they tend to make up for it during the day.